 For over a decade, The Washington Fly Fish Club has funded graduate students who investigate riparian habitats, fisheries science, and the impact of climate changes on our wild fish.
 Previous recipients of our awards have published numerous manuscripts that are informing the conservation community.
 Supported students are now employed by NFMS, academia and private consulting firms.
 The Conservation Committee firmly believes that investment in our students is an investment in our future.

-Any student engaged in research, which would potentially benefit the wild fish of the Pacific Northwest, is encouraged to contact Doug Schaad at email@example.com for further information about the funding cycle.
+Any student engaged in research, which would potentially benefit the wild fish of the Pacific Northwest, is encouraged to contact Robert Thrope at [email protected] for further information about the funding cycle.

 Both directly and through its support of other conservation organizations, the WFFC works to raise public awareness of the fisheries issues in Washington State.
 Better informed people, anglers or not, will make better choices.